mui/material-ui/docs/src/pages/components/typography/typography-ru.md

 The Typography component uses the `variantMapping` property to associate a UI variant with a semantic element.
 It’s important to realize that the style of a typography is independent from the semantic underlying element.

-- You can change the underlying element for a one time occassion with the `component` property:
+- You can change the underlying element for a one time occasion with the `component` property:

 ```jsx
 {/* We already have an h1 in the page, let's not duplicate it. */}